 TCC includes mechanisms for accountability, including oversight from community members and third-party evaluation from academic researchers.

-Published in late 2018, this evaluation plan provides a research roadmap that is now used to track and assess local progress and results over a five-year period of TCC investments in the three communities.
+Published in late 2018, this evaluation plan provides a research roadmap that is now used to track and assess local progress and results over a five-year period of TCC investments.

 What TCC Does